gmrandazzo/WINCDST/README.md

-# WINCDST: Windows Cheminformatic Data Science Toolchain
+# Windows Cheminformatics Data Science Toolchain

-This is a guide/tutorial/how-to aimed to help people in building/setting-up a "cheminformatic data science toolchain" for windows.
+This is a guide/tutorial/how-to aimed to help people in building/setting-up a native "cheminformatic data science toolchain" on windows.
-It will describe the packages to install/compile in sequence and will guide you in getting a working and pure environment (no bloat, no conda, no choco, ...).
+The aim is to guide you in getting a working and pure environment (no software bloat, no conda, no choco, ...).
-Resources are important.
-Code bloat is always around the corner.
+Resources are important and you know that code bloat is always around the corner.

 # Packages
 - Visual Studio